Serena van der Woodsen: Characterization

-People compares her character with Josh Schwartz's original it-girl creation, Marissa Cooper, stating that Serena "seems to have it all, but in addition to a party girl reputation, dark family secrets and a disregard for high society, Serena one-ups the sulky Coop with a history of BFF betrayal."
-Jason Gay of Rolling Stone describes Serena as "the bad girl gone good(ish) who serves as Gossip Girl's wobbly moral compass."
-He added praise while describing her early strained relationship with Blair, stating, "Lively's Serena is a former queen bee who mysteriously disappeared from campus, only to return and find her spiteful ex-best friend, Blair (Meester), in charge."
-With regards to her character's direction in the show, actress Blake Lively commented on her character's adventurous storylines during an interview with Nylon saying, "I feel ridiculous at times with her, because I'm, you know, killing someone or marrying someone, but I look like me.
+People compared Serena to Josh Schwartz's original it-girl creation, Marissa Cooper, writing that Serena "seems to have it all, but in addition to a party girl reputation, dark family secrets and a disregard for high society, Serena one-ups the sulky Coop with a history of BFF betrayal."
+Jason Gay of Rolling Stone called Serena "the bad girl gone good(ish) who serves as Gossip Girl's wobbly moral compass".
+Describing her early strained relationship with Blair, Gay wrote, "Lively's Serena is a former queen bee who mysteriously disappeared from campus, only to return and find her spiteful ex-best friend, Blair (Meester), in charge."
+In an interview, Lively said of Serena, "I feel ridiculous at times with her, because I'm, you know, killing someone or marrying someone, but I look like me.
 I'm like, 'Oh, this is absurd.'"
-Vogue magazine considers Lively's upbringing to be advantageous to her character background and finds her "dazzling and worldly and optimistic".
-Her mother, a former model from Georgia would dress her differently and her differing fashion choices drew the attention of her classmates from the L.A. private school she enrolled in.
-"It was the only school where people were just downright mean to me," Lively stated.
+Vogue magazine wrote that Lively's upbringing helped her portray Serena and called her "dazzling and worldly and optimistic".
+Her mother, a former model from Georgia, dressed Lively differently, and her differing fashion choices drew the attention of her classmates at her L.A. private school.
+"It was the only school where people were just downright mean to me", Lively said.
 "They would make fun of my clothes because I dressed differently than the other kids."